Navigating Sustainability in Vietnam's Hospitality & Travel Industry: Key Takeaways from AST Forum in Ho Chi Minh City

 So, how can businesses balance this precarious situation?

-There are several ways to achieve optimization, ranging from simple initiatives like reducing food waste and improving lighting efficiency to more significant changes such as transitioning to renewable energy sources and adopting electric transportation fleets.
-Regardless of their scale, these changes can result in significant cost savings in the long run.
+Several ways can be taken to achieve optimization, ranging from simple initiatives like reducing food waste and improving lighting efficiency to more significant changes such as transitioning to renewable energy sources and adopting electric transportation fleets.
+Regardless of their scale, these changes can result in substantial cost savings in the long run.

 However, it requires the entire team's dedication and understanding of why these changes are necessary.